pr38/tensorbspline/README.md

 # tensorbspline
-A scikit-learn compatible implementation of Cubic Spline/B-Spline as well as a Multidimensional/Tensor spline variation.
+A scikit-learn compatible implementation of Polynomial Spline/B-Spline as well as a Multidimensional/Tensor spline variation.

 The BSpline class generates a one-dimensional spline for each feature.
 Knots are generated via histogram splits.
 The TensorBSplines gets a row-wise Kron-product between the splines until there is only one matrix left.
 Use with caution, as a few features will grow exponentially.